 - 20% About Us

-We’ve said content strategy is about decisions and prioritization.
+We’ve said strategy is about decisions and prioritization.
 A good starting point is to identify key customer touch points and conversations.
 Examples include prospecting, early meetings, qualifying, value, your insights and key points, and negotiating conversations.

-Look for where content can provide:
+Look for where information and content can provide:

 - Analysis and discovery support (analysis questions are a critical content category that marketing regularly neglects and sales often doesn’t document)